Ah, welcome back!

-“Look, I can’t be arsed, I’ve got much more important things to do, I drafted this out on the way here and now you’re stuck with me babbling on for the next 30 minutes.
-Look at these slides someone in my Department did, they are overloaded with facts and figures because they were trying to second guess what I might actually need – as it is, I don’t know”.
+A cobbled-together presentation, unfocused and under-rehearsed actually says, ‘Look, I can’t be arsed.
+I’ve got much more important things to do.
+I drafted this on the way here and now you’re stuck with me babbling on for the next 30 minutes.
+Look at these slides someone in my department did.
+They are overloaded with facts and figures because they were trying to second guess what I might actually need.’

 As far as I’m aware, very few members of the Royal Shakespeare Company rely on autocue.
 They do the boring old thing of learning stuff, understanding what it means and presenting in a way that convinces, engages and enraptures.

 PowerPoint is autocue for cheapskates.
-It’s a 20 minute speech extended over 40 slides full of prompts.
-Its laziness writ large folks.
+Extending a 20-minute speech over 40 slides full of prompts is laziness writ large, folks.

 Broadly, all the things my mate Martin thought detracted from ‘engaging with the music’ are the very things that make the music relevant.

-It’s about creating the business equivalent of a ‘mosh pit’; it’s accepting that it won’t sound as good as the CD/Video/Website, or as well structured as it might if it existed as print or a website; it’s all about embracing the humanity of one person standing up, talking to another.
-It’s the unpredictability, the sense that things could go wrong, it’s the spontaneity, the smells, the tastes, the sounds.
+It’s about creating the business equivalent of a mosh pit.
+It’s accepting that it won’t sound as good as the CD/video/website, or as well-structured as it might if it existed as print or a website.
+However, it’s all about embracing the humanity of one person standing up, talking to another.
+It’s the unpredictability, the sense that things could go wrong, the spontaneity, the smells, the tastes, the sounds.

-Why did 2,000,000 people apply for 18,000 tickets to see Led Zeppelin reform for one night at the O2?
+Why did 2 million people apply for 18,000 tickets to see Led Zeppelin reform for one night at the O2?
 It wasn’t to hear a definitive version of Kashmir.
 The post-gig DVD actually diminished the experience…

-A live event is fundamentally (and inherently) flawed, and that’s what makes it so astonishingly brilliant.
-Because perfection is easy.
-When there are a million things that could go wrong and very little that could go right, and you still manage to make that connection, that bond, that spark, you’ve made it all worthwhile.
+Perfection is easy.
+When there are a million things that could go wrong and you still manage to make that connection, that bond, that spark, you’ve made it all worthwhile.

-Assume your audience can read, so ‘text heavy’ slides are a ready-made excuse to ignore you.
-They’ll be a few lines ahead of you anyway…
+Assume your audience can read; text-heavy slides are a ready-made excuse to ignore you.
+They’ll be a few lines ahead of you anyway.

-Tell stories, cut to the chase, ask questions, and open up a proper dialogue.
-If you find yourself bathed in the glow of a hundred iPad screens, you’ve lost…
+If you find yourself bathed in the glow of a hundred iPad screens, you’ve lost.

-A few years ago we were involved in a very large Congress for an IT company, several thousand people in a massive hall somewhere in Europe.
-Keynote presentation, lights go down, panic from my lighting director who thought that someone had over-ridden the house lights and brought them up by accident.
+Fascinating fact: A few years ago we were involved in a large congress for an IT company somewhere in Europe.
+For the keynote presentation the lights went down.
+Cue panic from my lighting director who thought that someone had over-ridden the house lights and brought them up by accident.

-Not the case; just the ambient light created by 3000 people turning on their iPads and mobile phones to watch the Podcast of the session they were sitting in and blog/tweet as they did it.
-Retrospectively we could have saved them tens of thousands of pounds and shot the CEO in his office in California and just streamed the results.
+Not the case!
+It was just the ambient light created by 3,000 people turning on their iPads and mobile phones to watch the broadcast of the session they were sitting in and blog/tweet as they did it.
+Retrospectively, we could have saved them tens of thousands of pounds and shot the CEO in his office in California and just streamed the results.
 If nothing else, all the demos would have worked!

-But outside of this session, when the delegates got into the workshops, the training sessions, the social activities and the demo labs, BOOM, more interaction than you could ever imagine, fewer slides, fewer lights, suddenly a scenario where the medium matched the communication objective.
+But outside of this session, when the delegates got into the workshops, the training sessions, the social activities and the demo labs, BOOM – more interaction than you could ever imagine, fewer slides, fewer lights, and suddenly a scenario where the medium matched the communication objective.

-But if you truly want to ‘experience something’, suck it up & do it live!
+But if you truly want to experience something, do it live!